rubenv/angular-gettext-website/contents/dev-guide/api/angular-gettext/index.md

 Translate a plural string with the given context.

 ### `loadRemote(url)`
 Load a set of translation strings from a given URL.
 This should be a JSON catalog generated with `grunt-angular-gettext`.
+[More details here.](/dev-guide/lazy-loading/)

 # translate directive
 See [Using the `translate` directive](/dev-guide/annotate/).